Flex Perpetuals (FDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Flex Perpetuals Price Prediction for 2025–2050

-According to your Flex Perpetuals price prediction, the value of FDX is expected to change by 238.64%, reaching a price of 9.3463USD by 2050.
+According to your Flex Perpetuals price prediction, the value of FDX is expected to change by 238.64%, reaching a price of 9.5833USD by 2050.

 Short Term Flex Perpetuals Price Prediction For Today, Tomorrow, This Week, and 30 Days